 Step 8: Back to business as usual

-- Important Point 1: as is standard practice in YNAB, make sure to cover any and all overspending immediately by moving money from a discretionary category to cover the overspend.
+As is standard practice in YNAB, make sure to cover any and all overspending immediately by moving money from a discretionary category to cover the overspending.

 Step 9: Let the harvesting begin

 This step can be done at the end of each pay period or at the end of the month — whatever makes the most sense to you and works best with your income and expense cycle.
 The key here is to make sure that the funds you’re harvesting will not be needed to supplement your next paycheck-and-expenses cycle.

 - Make sure all of your accounts are reconciled (no missing transactions) before completing the harvesting process.

 - Identify a discretionary category that still has a positive Available balance that you do not need to roll forward to next month.

 - Click on the Available balance (green bubble) and use the popup tool to move some or all of the leftover funds to your Debt Reduction category (see screenshot 11).